Best Golf Shoes For Seniors 2025

 Foot has a tendency to roll within the shoe during the swing

-If you are a senior golfer looking for arguably the most comfortable golf shoe anywhere on the market, then the new LT1 is a model to consider.
+If you are a senior golfer looking for a shoe you can realistically walk all day in then the LT1 is a model to consider.
 Thanks to a combination of a new midsole foam called Ecco Ltyr, with the usual Fluidform technology in Ecco shoes, the LT1 delivered superb cushioning whilst walking was enjoyable and gave a bouncy, springy feel too.
-We also enjoyed the seriously lightweight design too, which further aided the comfort.
+I also enjoyed the seriously lightweight design too, which further aided the comfort.

-Admittedly the spikeless outsole is solid and if you play in a lot of rain, or wet weather, we would recommend looking at some of the best spiked shoes out there.
+Admittedly the spikeless outsole is solid and if you play in a lot of rain, or wet weather, I would recommend looking at some of the best spiked shoes out there.
 But the LT1 does perform well in dry and even damp conditions.
-The look of the shoe may also divide opinion in the senior community, but Ecco does a pretty good job at showing aesthetic restraint so we think it will still be popular.
+The look of the shoe may also divide opinion in the senior community, but Ecco does a pretty good job at showing aesthetic restraint so I think it will still be popular.
+The BOA lacing system will be popular amongst the older community as well because it makes the shoe extremely easy to put on, tighten up and loosen as well.

-All in all we think the LT1 definitely delivers on the brand's claims of setting the bar for lightness and comfort in a shoe.
-If comfort is king for you, then the LT1 is a model to try.
+All in all I think the LT1 definitely delivers on the brand's claims of setting the bar for lightness and comfort in a shoe.

 (Image credit: Future)